25th Annual PLU Festival for High School Orchestras - Friday, October 14, 2022

 Host and Conductor of the PLUSO

-Maestro Bell-Hanson begins his seventeenth season as Music Director of the Pacific Lutheran University Symphony Orchestra and Professor of Music in 2018.
+Maestro Bell-Hanson begins his eighteenth season as Music Director of the Pacific Lutheran University Symphony Orchestra and Professor of Music in 2019.
 Since his arrival in the Pacific Northwest in 2002, he has become a familiar presence as a conductor, clinician, adjudicator and orchestral educator.
 Each year he works with school orchestras at all levels throughout the region and beyond, bringing to them the perspective of his thirty-eight year career as a conductor and as a scholar.
-During just the 2017-2018 season alone he has served as clinician to dozens of orchestras throughout Washington, Michigan, Minnesota, on the east coast and in California.

 Dr. Bell-Hanson has conducted orchestras and wind ensembles throughout the United States and in Bulgaria and the Czech Republic, including the West Bohemian Symphony Orchestra, the Olympia Symphony, the Marquette Symphony Orchestra, the Vratza Philharmonic and the Philharmonia Bulgarica.
 His long career on the podium and as a teacher has also included faculty appointments in Kansas, Louisiana and Michigan, where he won recognition for excellence in teaching both from Michigan Technological University and the State of Michigan.
 He has served as music director of both the Hutchinson Symphony Orchestra in Kansas and, for fourteen years, the Keweenaw Symphony Orchestra in Michigan.